The Best Homemade Carpet Cleaners For Every Kind of Stain

 - Don’t panic if you spill red wine on your white carpet.
 While the red wine is still wet, pour some white wine on it to dilute the colour.
 Then clean the spot with a sponge and cold water.
 Sprinkle the area with salt and wait about 10 minutes.
 Now vacuum up the whole mess.

 - For greasy food stains on carpet, mix up 1 part salt to 4 parts rubbing alcohol and rub it hard on the grease stain, being careful to rub in the direction of the rug’s natural nap.
+(Find out more handy uses for rubbing alcohol.)

 - Ketchup spill on your carpet?
 Act fast because once this one dries, it will be nearly impossible to get out.
 Sprinkle salt over the spill, let sit for a few minutes, and vacuum.
 Sponge up any residue and continue salting and vacuuming until the stain is completely gone.

-Best DIY carpet cleaner for ink spills: WD-40
+Another DIY carpet cleaner for ink spills: WD-40

 Don’t let ink or other stains ruin your carpet.
 Spray the stain with WD-40, wait a minute or two, and then use your regular carpet cleaner or gently cleanse with a sponge and warm, soapy water.
 Continue until the stain is completely gone.